Where Do Cruise Ships Dock

 - Restaurants, shops, and duty-free outlets

-Cruise port terminals make it easy for passengers to embark and disembark from the ship and offer a convenient starting point for exploring the surrounding area.
+Cruise port terminals provide a simple process for passengers to board and leave the vessel and serves as a convenient point for the sightseeing initially with the surrounding area.

 2. Commercial Ports